l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 We solve this problem by (1) generating a new ICE configuration every time a new client registers with the application server and (2) sending the ICE configuration back to the client in the `regiterResponse` message.
-Note that this choice is suboptimal for time-locked STUNner authentication modes (i.e., the `ephemeral` mode, see below), because the client's STUN/TURN credentials might expire by the time they decide to connect.
+Note that this choice is suboptimal for time-locked STUNner authentication modes (i.e., the `ephemeral` mode, see below), because clients' STUN/TURN credentials might expire by the time they decide to connect.
 It is up to the application server developer to make sure that clients' ICE server configuration is periodically updated.

-The default STUNner [install](/doc/INSTALL.md) contains a utility called the [STUNner authentication service](https://github.com/l7mp/stunner-auth-service) that is purposed specifically to generate ICE configurations in the application server.
+The default STUNner [install](/doc/INSTALL.md) contains a utility called the [STUNner authentication service](https://github.com/l7mp/stunner-auth-service) that is purposed specifically to generate ICE configurations for the application server.
 The service watches the running STUNner configuration(s) from the Kubernetes API server and makes sure to generate STUN/TURN credentials and ICE server configuration from the most recent STUNner config.